SeraphJACK/SimpleLogin/README.md

 ## Storage providers

-There are various ways to store the user data at the server side and each has its own benefits and shortcomings.
+There are various ways to store the user data at the server-side and each has its benefits and shortcomings.
 Simple Login provides an abstract layer to allow different storage implementations.
 Each implementation is called a "storage provider".

-Each storage provider has its own unique resource location (e.g. `simplelogin:file`) to identify itself.
+Each storage provider has its unique resource location (e.g. `simplelogin:file`) to identify itself.

 Simple Login itself provides two storage providers: `file` and `sqlite`.